Fever in the returning traveller

 Warning

-This guideline should be used for secondary care assessment of patients presenting with fever >38 degrees or history of feverishness who have travelled outside Western Europe.
+This guideline should be used for the secondary care assessment of patients returning from travel outside Western Europe who have presented with fever >38 degrees or a history of feverishness.

 1. Initial focused travel history